PrafulCodes/PrafulCodes/README.md

 Technologies used: HTML, CSS, JavaScript

-You can check out the project [Here](https://prafulcodes.github.io/Typing-Speed-Tester/).
+You can check out the project [GokuType](https://prafulcodes.github.io/Typing-Speed-Tester/).

+### ClothBoAT

+Description: ClothBoAT is an e-commerce clothing site designed to match customer UI & UX preferences.
+Developed over 6 weeks with full dedication, this project showcases my skills as an intermediate developer in creating a responsive, user-friendly site.
+It serves as a hands-on experience to understand the full process of developing an e-commerce platform.

+Technologies used: HTML, CSS, Javascript

+You can check out project [ClothBoAT]()

 ## 🎯 Goals